By Andrew Catania

 Maxine is a talented guitarist.
 Maxine should be glistening the pages of guitar magazines with other current, top talent.
 I sat down with Maxine and discussed Madam X, Vixen, VIP Aftershow and her mastering of the fretboard.

 How did you become interested in guitar?

-MP: It was really my Father’s idea.
+MP: It was my Father’s idea.
 He had started me on flute in elementary school band.
 Then for my 12th birthday, he bought me a classical guitar.
 He was hoping I would pursue more classical and symphonic music.
-I think it was a shock to him that I eventually chose the Hard rock and Metal Arena.
+I think it was a shock to him that I eventually chose the Hard Rock and Metal Arena.

 Were you self – taught or did you take lessons?

 MP: I took flute lessons from Hannah Lahti from The Detroit Concert Band and by the way she is actress Christine Lahti’s Mother.
 Then later took flute lessons from Ervin Monroe from The Detroit Symphony.
-I took guitar lessons from Eligio DiBerardo who taught me the classical guitar and he would enter me in The American Guild of Music Competition where we compete against other students from across the nation in our category and win 1st, 2nd, and 3rd place trophies.
-I would come home with 1st and 2nd place trophies.
+I took guitar lessons from Eligio DiBerardo who taught me the classical guitar, and he would enter me in The American Guild of Music Competition where we compete against other students from across the nation in our category and win 1st, 2nd, and 3rd place trophies.
+I would come home with 1st and 2nd place awards.
 My Parents were so proud!!!

 MP: It was the guitar my Dad bought me for my birthday, a Crestwood classical nylon string guitar.

 What was the first band you joined?
 Were you dealing with the typical stereotypes of being Female?